kwsportracing/site/index.md

 ## Contact Us

-If for any reasons you have questions or concerns, feel free to contact us!
+If you have questions or concerns, feel free to contact us!

 [kwsportracing@gmail.com](mailto:kwsportracing@gmail.com)